External Tools

 environment variable.

-export POSTING_PAGER_JSON=jq
+export POSTING_PAGER_JSON=fx

 If neither is set, Posting will try to use the default pager lookup rules discussed earlier.